PickNikRobotics/deep_grasp_demo/moveit_task_constructor_dexnet/README.md

 ```

 ### Using Gazebo
-This demo allows you execute the motion plan in Gazebo.
+This demo allows you to execute the motion plan in Gazebo.
 You have the option to load the images from a file or use the simulated depth camera.
 The `load_images` argument in `dexnet_demo.launch` specifies whether or not to load the images from a file.
 Set `load_images:=false` to use the simulated depth camera.
 Both the `color_image_file` and `depth_image_file` arguments in `dexnet_demo.launch` specify the name of the color and depth images to load.

 launch the robot in Gazebo:
 ```